rbrahul994/ETL-Local-Files/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project aims to extract, transform and consolidate the data into a single resource, showing the concept of ETL in Data Engineering.
+We are combining multiple XML, CSV and JSON.

 ### Built With